jacecotton/tcds-site/pages/getting-started.md

 #### Local asset location
 <!-- consider https://github.com/postcss/postcss-url for css static assets -->

-Note that [web components](/components) inject the Design System's base styles into their shadow trees by looking for a link to a `tcds.css` file in the `head` of the document.
+Note that [web components](/components) inject the Design System's base styles into their shadow trees by looking for a `link` element in the `head` of the document with a `title` of `tcds-base`.
 If none is found, it will be pulled from a CDN using [UNPKG](https://unpkg.com/).

 This is sub-optimal for performance, so to provide a local one, import the Design System package in a `tcds.scss` file, then link to it separately in your template's `head`: